Wildlife Photography Gear – Free Lesson 1: Learn about Gear

 Cameras with Environmental Seals

 I’ve used my DSLR cameras in the jungles of Thailand for about ten years now.
 I haven’t any of my good cameras or lenses fail due to rain or humidity.
 I’m somewhat careful with my gear so it doesn’t get drenched, but even so, all the camera bodies and lenses I have do see considerable rain and 100% humidity often.
 The Nikon D610 has weather sealing.
 The Nikon D5100 does not.
 Only recently has the flip-out screen on the D5100 started to go fuzzy at the very top of the screen.
+My D500 is fairly new and has had no issues at all.

 If you’re not going to be hard on your gear – and douse it regularly with water or extreme humidity or dust – then I would say it makes no difference if your camera is weather sealed.
 I did make the switch to sealed cameras about 4 years ago.
 Living in Thailand full-time, it just seems prudent to buy something a little tougher than the average camera.
 I’d hate to lose a camera out in the field, due to rain.